christianwach/civicrm-wp-profile-sync/readme.txt

 The CiviCRM WordPress Profile Sync plugin keeps the "First Name", "Last Name", "Nickname", "Email Address" and "Website" fields of a WordPress User Profile in sync with their corresponding fields in a CiviCRM Contact.
 The synchronisation takes place regardless of whether the changes are made in WordPress or CiviCRM.

-The plugin also supports syncing the "First Name" and "Last Name" fields of the WordPress User and CiviCRM Contact with BuddyPress when using the [BP XProfile WordPress User Sync](https://wordpress.org/plugins/bp-xprofile-wp-user-sync/) plugin.
+The plugin also supports syncing the "First Name" and "Last Name" fields of the WordPress User and CiviCRM Contact with BuddyPress when using the [BP xProfile WordPress User Sync](https://wordpress.org/plugins/bp-xprofile-wp-user-sync/) plugin.

 ### Requirements